superstephon/Project-3/README.md

 ![Under](https://slimages.macysassets.com/is/image/MCY/products/6/optimized/8864146_fpx.tif?op_sharpen=1&wid=500&hei=613&fit=fit,1&$filtersm$)

 --------
-> Calvin Klein is most known for it's underwear.
+> Calvin Klein is most known for it's *underwear*.
 The underwear line is advertised by a lot of the top celeberaties like Justin Beiber, Kylie Jenner and many more.
 Instagram models are known for being a big advertiser in Calvin Klein underwear.
 However Calvin Klein is a big company and sell a lot more than just underwear.
 They are primarily a formal fashion brand with clothes that are more suited for business fashion than streetwear.
 They are also a big contender in jewlery, having many pieces that are intracate and essential for a collection.
 --------

 # 🐎 Polo, Raulph Lauren 🐎